DenizenScript/dDiscordBot/README.md

 **Download (Dev builds)**: https://ci.citizensnpcs.co/job/dDiscordBot/

-Only works if you know how to operate a Discord bot, of course! https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token
+Only works if you know how to operate a Discord bot, of course!
+Refer to any public guide, such as [this one](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token) or [this one](https://discordpy.readthedocs.io/en/stable/discord.html).

 It's strongly recommended you enable the `Server Members Intent` in the Discord bot settings.
+Bot functionality is limited if you don't.

+View guide page here: https://guide.denizenscript.com/guides/expanding/ddiscordbot.html

 #### Need help using dDiscordBot?
 Try one of these places: